Mrmhdamin/Mrmhdamin/README.md

-- 👋 Hi, I’m @Mrmhdamin
+👋 Hi, I’m @Mrmhdamin
-- 👀 I’m interested in ...
+👀 I’m interested in computer
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on google
-- 📫 How to reach me ...
+📫 How to reach me email aminnoorinajafi@gmail.com

 <!---
 Mrmhdamin/Mrmhdamin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.